 During my externship, I prepped a LOT of vegetables.
 The dining room had over a hundred seats, which on a busy night could turn over up to 4 times.
-Every week, there were many cases of broccoli rabe, asparagus, baby turnips, radishes, carrots and more to be cleaned shaped.
-Both the executive chef and sous chefs there were really supportive and patiently corrected me if they saw what I was doing wasn’t exactly correct.
-Well, I guess practice makes perfect, and gradually I was allowed to take on new tasks – rolling dauphines, prepping ratatouille, picking literally kilos of parsley for herb butter, blanching vegetables, poaching eggs, prepping ingredients for gazpacho, and making flavored oils.
-Occasionally Chef would just give me a recipe and instructions for special items, like pissalidiere dough, or squid ink pasta, and rely on me to prep it on my own.
+It was summer, and every week, I cleaned and cut endless cases of broccoli rabe, asparagus, baby turnips, radishes, carrots and more.
+Sometimes line cooks would run out of items during service and I would drop what I was doing to help them.
+Both the executive chef and sous chefs there were really supportive and patiently corrected me when I wasn’t getting it quite right.
+Gradually I was allowed to take on new tasks – rolling dauphines, prepping ratatouille, picking literal bushels of parsley for herb butter, blanching vegetables, poaching eggs, making gazpacho, and flavored oils.
+Occasionally Chef would just give me a recipe to test, like pissalidiere dough, or squid ink pasta.

 I also spent a lot of time helping the garde manger station during service.
 The station had a rotating door of externs, but all the cooks were really warm, and made me feel welcome whenever I was there.
 After about a month, I became pretty familiar with the plates and became more and more involved in service.
 By my last few weeks there, the cooks training me were hanging back to allow me to learn the station.
 After a while I started to get the hang of producing consistent plates, shucking oysters under pressure, and listening to the expediter and sous chef to call orders.
 Toward the end of service I would find myself working the station alone as the others made prep lists for the next day.
 As an extern, it was the perfect place to reinforce basic skills like knife work, speed, and consistency.
 It was also a good place to get exposure to working service at a restaurant that does a considerable amount of volume while making an effort to maintain a high level.
 As I neared graduation, I was offered an entry level position there.